What is 2-Factor Authentication, and why is it safer than my UCMNetId password?

 Why are we using Duo as our vendor for Two-Factor Authentication?

-All University of California campuses and health centers have selected Duo—the de facto industry standard for Two-Factor Authentication in higher education—as their vendor for 2FA.
+All University of California campuses and health centers have selected Duo—the Two-Factor Authentication vendor of choice in higher education—as their vendor for 2FA.

 Which applications require 2-factor authentication?